DavisCarson/0-1-2-Knapsack/README.md

 # Knapsack Problem Solver

-This repository contains a Python implementation of the **Knapsack problem** using dynamic programming.
+This repository contains a short Python implementation of the **Knapsack problem**.
 The goal is to maximize the value of items you can carry in a knapsack with a fixed weight capacity, while considering constraints on the number of copies you can take for each item.

 ### How It Works
 The solver addresses the **0-1 knapsack** problem with an added twist: it allows up to **two copies** of each item.
 The dynamic programming algorithm builds a table that tracks the maximum value achievable for every possible capacity from 0 to the specified max capacity.